soaErikNord/soadocs/Default/Default.md

 #####Download custom.less
 1. Log into system as administrator (http(s)://<hostname>:<port>/enterpriseapi/)
-2. Click on the administration wrench in the header
+2. Click on the administration wrench in the header<br/>
  ![Administration Header](adminHeader.png)
 3. Click on the ![Config](config.png)  option in the left navigation panel
 4. Validate that the default theme is selected in the Theme: drop down.<br/>